wincle626/wincle626.github.io/_pages/about.md

   parse_block_html: true
 ---

 I am a Lecturer (Assistant Professor) in computing systems at Queen's University Belfast.
 My current research efforts concentrates on advance design methods and architecture for MPSoC and FPGA accelerators.
-I am interested in both software and hardware development for embedded systems.
+I am interested in new design methods and software/hardware architectures for embedded systems.

 # Research Directions